marsbroshok/mlops-labs/lab-000-setup/README.md

 *Make sure that the Cloud Build service account (that was created when you enabled the Cloud Build service) is granted the Kubernetes Engine Developer role.*

 ## Provisioning an AI Platform Notebook instance
-You use an **AI Platform Notebooks** instance as your primary lab environment.
+You use an **AI Platform Notebooks** instance as your primary experimentation/development workspace.
 Different labs use a different configuration of **AI Platform Notebooks** so make sure to check the lab's README file before starting.

 The labs in 200-series (KFPTFX labs) use an **AI Platform Notebooks** instance based on a custom image image container.